-- The estimation of the Probability of Default (PD) and Loss Given Default (LGD) parameters. - Identification and classification of the staging criteria of loans and advances to customers. - The definition and evaluation of updates and adjustments to adapt the parameters estimated by the models to the conditions and current environment. - The main assumptions used in the determination of provisions for risks estimated individually.
+- The estimation of the Probability of Default (PD) and Loss Given Default (LGD) parameters. - Identification and classification of the staging criteria of loans and advances to customers. - The definition and evaluation of management overlays to adapt the parameters estimated by the models to the conditions and current environment. - The main assumptions used in the determination of provisions for expected credit losses estimated individually.

-The Group's business is focused primarily on commercial banking products and is concentrated in nine key markets (Brazil, Chile, Spain, United States, Mexico, Poland, Portugal, United Kingdom and the consumer finance business in Europe).
+The Group's business is focused on commercial banking products and is concentrated in nine key markets (Brazil, Chile, Spain, United States, Mexico, Poland, Portugal, United Kingdom and the consumer finance business in Europe). extent of the potential impact of climate change on credit risk.